 BBC iPlayer requires an account and TV licence to watch.
 Once you’re signed in, you can watch both live and on-demand content.
 TV shows can be downloaded for offline viewing via the website, iOS or Android apps.

-ITV Hub requires you to have an account before you can watch live or on-demand content.
-If you upgrade to ITV Hub+ (£3.99 a month), you go ad-free and can download shows via the iOS platform only.
+ITVX requires you to have an account before you can watch live or on-demand content.
+If you upgrade to ITVX Premium (£5.99 a month), you go ad-free, can download shows and watch exclusive content that isn't available on the free version of ITVX.

-All 4 lets you watch live channels on all platforms, although the web version requires you to have Adobe Flash and this is disabled by default on the Chrome browser.
-On-demand content is available on the web (Flash not required) and mobile apps if you register an account, which also gives you the option to download content on Apple and Android devices.
-The service is ad-supported.
+Channel 4 lets you watch live channels on all platforms, while on-demand content is available on the web and mobile apps as well if you register an account, which also gives you the option to download content on Apple and Android devices.
+The service is ad-supported, although for £3.99 a month you can upgrade to Channel 4+ and go ad free on 1,500 shows.

 UKTV Play gives you access to live and on-demand content via the web and the Apple and Android apps.
 There’s currently no option to download content and the service is ad-supported, much like the live channels available through Freeview Play.